-And as for you… it gives you the window you need, the opportunity you crave, to teach and instill in your students a love and appreciation of art.
+And as for you, it gives you the window you need, the opportunity you crave, to teach and instill in your students a love and appreciation of art.

 It’s important to note that the point system is meant to improve whole-class behavior and is not a strategy for difficult students or specific incidents of misbehavior.
-You still need a classroom management plan in order to hold individual students accountable.
+You still need a classroom management plan to hold individual students accountable.

 Your points, therefore, should only reflect how the class did as a whole.
 Never fail to award a point based on the behavior of only one or two students.

 The beauty of using competition to motivate your students to behave is that, unlike other incentives, it doesn’t weaken over time.
 You see, it isn’t the award itself students and teachers care about.

 It’s bragging rights.
 It’s being regarded as the best that motivates them to show up at your door ready to learn…

 Which means you can depend on the point system strategy working for you as long as you need it.